President & CEO Harriet Schiftan, MSW, MAJCS

 Liz is a native of Boston and joined the Gilda's Club Middle Tennessee team in January 2018, after having served the organization as a clinical health intern for two years.
 Liz holds a master's degree in human development counseling from Vanderbilt University and a bachelor's degree in psychology and sociology from George Washington University.
 In her free time, Liz enjoys hiking, cooking, listening to live music, and hanging out with her husband and two “kitty kids.”
 Her life goal is to see and understand as much of the world as possible, a goal inspired by time she spent teaching in Laos before starting graduate school.

-Program Manager & Cancer Resource Specialist Leslie Halpern, LCSW
+Program Manager & Cancer Resource Specialist Angela Hurston, LMSW

 Program Volunteer Coordinator & Data Manager Jennifer Wilkins

-Jennifer joined Gilda’s Club Middle Tennessee in 2018 and is a part of the team that oversees the front desk and member relations at our Nashville Clubhouse.
+Jennifer joined Gilda’s Club Middle Tennessee in 2018 and is a part of the team that oversees the front desk; she also serves as Program’s volunteer coordinator and data manager.
 Originally from Ohio, she earned her Bachelor of Fine Arts degree from the Columbus College of Art and Design, then lived in the Washington DC area, and has called Nashville home since 1994.
 Previously, Jennifer spent more than 12 years with Vanderbilt University Medical Center, where she developed and managed medical education and cancer research programs.
 In addition to being a skilled business professional and fundraising and awareness volunteer, Jennifer is a talented artist and a champion of the power of expressive arts.

 Director of Finance & Administration Michele Rahmani